microsoft/GRIN-MoE/README.md

 ### Use Case Considerations

 Our models are not specifically designed or evaluated for all downstream purposes.
-Developers should consider common limitations of language models as they select use cases, and evaluate and mitigate for accuracy, safety, and fariness before using within a specific downstream use case, particularly for high risk scenarios.
+Developers should consider common limitations of language models as they select use cases, and evaluate and mitigate for accuracy, safety, and fairness before using within a specific downstream use case, particularly for high risk scenarios.
 Developers should be aware of and adhere to applicable laws or regulations (including privacy, trade compliance laws, etc.) that are relevant to their use case.

 ***Nothing contained in this Model Card should be interpreted as or deemed a restriction or modification to the license the model is released under.***